Skip to content

 Plantinga’s argument has a precise formal structure:

-- A defeater for R is a defeater for any belief produced by our cognitive faculties - including the belief in N&E itself.
+4. A defeater for R is a defeater for any belief produced by our minds - including the belief in N&E itself.

-- Theism does not face this problem, because on theism God designed our cognitive faculties to be reliable.
+6. Theism doesn’t face this problem, because on theism God designed our minds to be reliable.

-The argument does not claim evolution is false or that naturalists are irrational.
-Rather, it claims that the combination of naturalism and evolution is internally incoherent - that a consistent naturalist who accepts evolution should lose confidence in all of her beliefs, including her naturalism.
+The argument doesn’t claim evolution is false or that naturalists are irrational.
+It claims the combination of naturalism and evolution is internally incoherent - a consistent naturalist who accepts evolution should lose confidence in all her beliefs, including her naturalism.

 Why Plantinga Thinks Evolution Cannot Guarantee Truth